joecity/jekyll-now/_posts/2015-01-29-product-owner-role.md

 ### Fix it!

 It is important to educate the business on the role of the product owner.
-One of the key benefits of agile development is being able to close the gap between the team and the customers.
-A product owner should be fully empowered to be able to play that role, and not have other managers interfering with this process.
+One of the core goals of agile development is to close the gap between the team and the customers.
+A product owner should be fully empowered to be able to play that role, and not have other managers interfere.

-For a product owner to be effective, they have to also be the ones who own the vision of the product.
-The person who collaborates with the customers and stakeholders, who builds a vision from this interaction, and who keeps tabs on the intended market, will be the best person to make the final decision on what should go into the backlog.
+For a product owner to be effective, they have to also have a vision of the product.
+The person who collaborates with the customers and stakeholders, who builds a vision from this interaction, will be the best person to make the final decision on what should go into the backlog.
 The product owner needs to be trusted to fill this role.

 ## The Product Owner is hardly available